turtlemonvh/dns-zero-ttl/README.md

 Consul recommends running with 0 TTL.
 However, not all languages and systems behave as expected under 0 TTL.

-This is a testbed for characterizing their behavior.
+This is a testbed for characterizing that behavior.

 ## Testbed setup Instructions